8th (The King's) Regiment of Foot: Jacobites and renewed European conflict (1715–1768)

 In 1745, Prince Charles Edward (popularly known as Bonnie Prince Charlie) landed in Scotland, seeking to restore the Stuarts to the British throne.
 The regiment did not become committed to battle until the Battle of Falkirk in January 1746.
 The regiment was part of the left wing of the front line of the army, under the command of Lieutenant-General Henry Hawley.
-After a failed attack by dragoons of Hawley's army, the Highlanders loyal to Prince Charles charged the Government forces, compelling the left wing of the army to withdraw while the right wing held.
+After a failed attack by dragoons of Hawley's army, Jacobite Army troops charged the government army, compelling the left wing of the army to withdraw while the right wing held.
 The rebels and Government armies both withdrew from the battlefield by night-time.
 The regiment also fought in the Battle of Culloden in April 1746.
-Once the impetuous Highlanders charged and overcame the initial volley of fire, vicious hand-to-hand fighting ensued with Hawley's men.
-The King's provided cross-fire support, firing across the front-line and into the Highlanders.
+Once the impetuous Jacobites charged and overcame the initial volley of fire, vicious hand-to-hand fighting ensued with Hawley's men.
+The King's provided cross-fire support, firing across the front-line and into the Jacobites.
 The regiment sustained a single, severely wounded casualty.

 The King's fought in the Battle of Rocoux in October 1746 and the Battle of Lauffeld in July 1747.
 In the latter, the King's and three other regiments became embroiled in a protracted struggle through the avenues of Val.
 Control of the village fluctuated throughout the battle until the Allies retreated before overwhelming numbers.

 The British Army implemented a numbering system in 1751 to reflect the seniority of a regiment by its date of creation, with the King's becoming the 8th (King's) Regiment of Foot in the order of precedence.
 The beginning of the Seven Years' War, which would encompass Europe and its colonial possessions, necessitated the 8th's expansion to two battalions, amounting to a total of 20 companies.
 Both battalions formed part of an expedition in 1757 that captured Île d'Aix, an island off the western coast of France, as a precursor to a planned seizure of the mainland garrison town of Rochefort.
 The 2nd Battalion became the 63rd Regiment of Foot in 1758.

 When the regiment augmented the Hanoverian Army in 1760, the 8th King's had its grenadier company committed to the battles of Warburg and Kloster Kampen.
 As a complete regiment, the 8th served at Kirch-Denkern, Paderborn, Wilhelmsthal, and the capture of Cassel.